RamiresOliv/Cobalt/src/references/index.md

-Every reference usable in Rubber.
+Every reference usable in Cobalt.